eliahburns/trading_system/example/README.md

 ## Usage

-In this directory is a program that shows an example use case using data from the *simulated\_data.csv* file, located in the data directory.
+In this directory is a program that shows an example of the trading system in action using data from the *simulated\_data.csv* file, located in the data directory.

-To run the primitive data base viewers, we can execute these commands from separate terminal windows:
+To run the primitive data base viewers, we can execute these commands from separate terminal windows (after making sure MongoDB is running):
 ```
 $ python3 python3 book_viewer.py -N 3
 ```